-Immediately after the ceremony, the Schedule must be signed in black fountain pen by both parties, by the person performing the marriage and by the two witnesses.
-It must be returned to the registrar within three days so that s/he can register the marriage.
+Immediately after the ceremony, the Schedule must be signed in black fountain pen by both of the couple, by the person performing the marriage and by the two witnesses.
+It must be returned to the registrar within three days so that the marriage can be registered.